Climb Vestal Peak via the iconic Wham Ridge

 - We will wake up very early to have some breakfast and set out to begin hiking up to the base of the peak.
 The exact time will be determined by your guide the day prior.

 - At a point your guide will transition you to a roped team and the technical climbing section will begin.
 Progressively getting steeper the further up the ridge you get.

-- After reaching the summit bloc no latter than noon, we will take some time (if we have extra) to enjoy the summit view and snap some photos before beginning our descent.
+- After reaching the summit block no later than noon, we will take some time (if we have extra) to enjoy the summit view and snap some photos before beginning our descent.

 - Descending the saddle between Vestal and its sister peak to the west, Arrow we will arrive back at camp and enjoy the rest of the afternoon with some free time before turning in for our second night in the basin.

 - We wake up at a more reasonable hour and have some breakfast before packing up camp and heading back down the trail we arrived on.

 - Arriving at the Beaver ponds we connect back with the Colorado Trail and take our last look at Vestal before it becomes obscured from view as we continue our descent into the Animas river valley.